-Running a business on your own can be hard and lonely.
-When my inbox is overflowing and I’m fully booked?
-I sometimes think about having a business partner to shoulder some of the load.
+Running a business on your own can be difficult and lonely.
+When my inbox is overflowing, I sometimes think about having a business partner to shoulder some of the load.

-But ultimately, I decided that taking on a partner and turning my solo writing business into an agency wasn’t right for me.
-If you’re thinking about entering into a business partnership but don’t know what the best move for your company is, here are some questions to ask yourself.
+But ultimately, I decided that taking on a partner and turning my solo writing business into an agency wasn’t best for me.
+If you’re thinking about entering into a business partnership, here are some questions to ask yourself to determine if it’s the right move.

 Do You Have Enough Revenue?

-The income you earn from your business might be great for one person, but is it enough to support two people?
+The income you earn from your business might be good for one person, but is it enough to support two people?

-Even if you think your business partner is going to provide lots of value and bring in new business, it will probably take them a few weeks or months to ramp up.
-So ideally, you should be earning enough revenue to properly compensate two people before you think about bringing someone else on.
+Even if you think your business partner will provide lots of value and bring in new business, it will probably take them a few weeks or months to ramp up.
+So ideally, you should be earning enough revenue to compensate two people before you think about bringing someone else on.

-I don’t think my business is at this point yet, which is why I’ve decided not to look for a business partner.
+I don’t think my business is grossing enough yet, so I decided not to look for a business partner.

 Are You Willing To Give Up Some Control?

 I became a freelancer because I wanted more control over my work life.
-I wanted to choose when I worked and what projects I took on to ensure they aligned with my passions and interests.
+I wanted to choose when I worked and what projects I took on.

 If you value the freedom and autonomy of being a solopreneur, you might find it hard to share your business with an equal partner.
-Are you ready to run all of your decisions by them and compromise if you disagree on what needs to be done?
-Some feel that is an unwelcome change since you’re used to being the CEO and managing your business by yourself.
+Are you ready to run all of your decisions by them and compromise if you disagree on what needs to happen?

 I realized that I would resent having to answer to a business partner.
 But if making all of the decisions in your business stresses you out, it might be nice to have a partner to share the responsibility with.